santisbon/mastodonbot/NOTES.md

 ## Kubernetes

-This project is not a good fit for k8s.
-It's meant to run on a single, small machine like a Raspberry Pi.
+This project is meant to run on a single, small machine like a Raspberry Pi.
+However, Kubernetes can be used to make sure the app recovers from a crash as long as the bot docker image is pulled from a private registry.

-In addition, Platypush doesn't support specifying an access token programatically.
+The reason for a private registry is that Platypush doesn't support specifying an access token programatically.
 It's always loaded from the config file.
-This means the container image that k8s pulls from a repository would expose that secret instead of gettting it from the orchestrator's secrets store.
+This means the container image that k8s pulls from the registry contains that secret instead of gettting it from the orchestrator's secrets store.